iminoso/monitor/docs/design.md

 exists.
 The moment the browser closes or the client connection is closed, all system load data recorded will no longer be available.
 This can be a problem is the user wants to see historical data, from prior to opening the web application.
 In order to do this, a database can be used to store information.
-On page load, a query to the stored information can be used to prepopulate system load with existing information.
+On page load, a query to the stored information can be used to prepopulate system load with existing information, while continuing to stream new system load data.

 ### Mobile friendly